cswclui/katacoda-scenarios-1/msdb-001/step04.md

 `docker run -d -p 3003:3000 --name fortunes_service fortunes`{{execute}}

 We now have the *Fortunes* microservice running in a Docker container.
-Let's exercies it
+Let's exercise it.

-**Step 4:** Make a call on the *Fortunes* microservice that is exposed the host network via `port` `3001` as declared in the option `-p 3003:3000` of the `docker run` command executed in the previous step.
+**Step 4:** Make a call on the *Fortunes* microservice that is exposed to the host network via `port` `3001` as declared in the option `-p 3003:3000` of the `docker run` command executed in the previous step.

 `curl localhost:3003`{{execute}}